Saigithubrit/CaseStudyEnhancement/README.md

 # CaseStudyEnhancement
 Actually I didnot enhanced my case study but i started creating new case study named studentAdminPortal.
-Backend and Db was completed, working on frontend.
+Db was completed, working on frontend an backend.